image-blog-qac-legacy-code

 What Is Legacy Code?

 Legacy code is source code inherited from someone else or inherited from an older version of the software.
-It can also be any code that you don’t understand and that’s difficult to change.
+It can also be any code that you don’t understand or know how to test, and that’s difficult to change.

 📕 Related Resource: Explore why working with inherited code is important for software quality.